 International applicants are citizens or permanent residents of a country to which they intend to return other than the United States.
 International applicants may be in the United States on an educational, worker or visitor visa, or be residing in their home country.
-International applicants are required to submit a \$90.00 application fee by credit card.
+International applicants are required to submit the international application fee by credit card.
 International applicants who are requesting F-1 or J-1 visa eligibility documents are also required to provide evidence of financial support.

-Please note: International applicants who have filed an application for United States Permanent Residency, but have not yet been granted approval, are considered International applicants and are required to submit a \$90.00 application fee (effective with 2011 applications) but are not required to provide financial documentation.
-The applicants should choose the "Adjusted in Status" citizenship type and upload a copy of the Application Receipt notice from USCIS directly to the online application.
+Please note: International applicants who have filed an application for United States Permanent Residency, but have not yet been granted approval, are considered International applicants and are required to submit the international application fee (effective with 2011 applications) but are not required to provide financial documentation.